AxonIQ/opportunity-poc/README.md

 # Opportunity CRM

-This project is a proof of concept for Axon, using the Opportunity CRM domain as provided by Emmett Young from ByteDance
+This project is a proof of concept for Axon, using the Opportunity CRM domain.